-FIGURE 9.
-Bioretention

-(Source: Douglas County Environmental Services)
+FIGURE 15.
+Bioretention (Source: Douglas County Environmental Services)

-Bioretention is a method of treating stormwater by ponding water in shallow depressions underlain by a sandy engineered soil media through which most of the runoff passes.
+Bioretention is a method that uses soils, plants, and microbes to treat stormwater before it is infiltrated and/or discharged.
+Stormwater ponds in shallow depressions underlain by a sandy engineered soil media through which most of the runoff passes.